 Section 2 introduces a simple learning model that conveys the intuition for the mechanism.
 The following section describes the forces at work in the model and discusses its welfare implications.
 Section 4 presents our business cycle model.
 We calibrate the model in Section 5 and show several empirical implications of the mechanism.
-We also discuss the role of policy.
 The final section concludes.